BY DR. ATHENA STAIK

 Thus, when partners in couple relationships get triggered, they use very similar approaches with one another to get assurance or cooperation—and then, feel totally shocked when their efforts produce the opposite result!

-To be sure, the quality of our lives and relationships are negatively impacted by these reactive patterns.
 Yet, our brains still hold onto these protective programs as if our survival still depends on them.
 Many clients share that even in cases where they want to behave in ways that are “the exact opposite” from their parents, on some level, they still find themselves repeating the same patterns.

 Defensive reactivity erodes and harms your key relationships.

 How?
+It:

-- It creates distance between you and those we most love.
+1. Creates distance between you and those we most love.

-- It blocks your ability to empathically connect with yourself or others.
+2. Blocks your ability to empathically connect with yourself or others.

-- It blocks you from developing mutual understanding and shared meanings.
+3. Prevents you from developing mutual understanding and shared meanings.

-- It prevents you from working cooperatively together on shared goals.
+4. Stops you from working cooperatively together on shared goals.

 What emotion, love or fear, do you choose to activate in yourself and others when you respond to something that upsets you?
 How do you think this affects the results of your interactions, and your relationship in the long term?